 Make sure you don't miss a single syllable.

-We're here behind the golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.
+We're here behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

-Uh woman Barkin.
+Barkin.

 What is her first name?

-Sherry Barkin did the study on discipline of kids.
+Did the study on discipline of kids?

 Disciplining is something we do daily as parents, but if this many parents think it is ineffective, it highlights the need to discuss other ways to teach children how to resolve conflicts.

-Discipline was to punish people.
+I thought discipline was to punish people.

-Discipline's a characteristic, a character trait, a good one.
+But discipline is a, you know, discipline's a characteristic, a character trait, a good one.

 Few people have enough.